-The Newfoundland and Labrador Engineers and Geoscientists Act, 2008 (Act) and the associated Engineers and Geoscientists Regulations, 2024 (Regulations) under that Act govern the practices of engineering and geoscience in the province.
+The Newfoundland and Labrador Engineers and Geoscientists Act, 2008 (Act) and the associated Engineers and Geoscientists Regulations, 2011 (Regulations) under that Act govern the practices of engineering and geoscience in the Province.
 PEGNL is the authority that licenses practitioners under the Act and administers all aspects of that legislation and strives to ensure the ethical conduct of professional members.

-PEGNL produces guidelines to inform and educate professional members, permit holders, and the public, in matters of professional practice and:
+Under Section 36 of the Regulations, PEGNL can produce publications for the purpose of promoting high standards of professional services and for the maintenance and improvement of the competence of members.
+These publications inform and educate professional members, permit holders, and the public, in matters of professional practice and: